k21971/EvilHack/doc/evilhack-changelog.md

 - Prevent intelligent pets from stashing rocks in their bag
 - Fix: 'Your two weapon skill is also limited by being basic with with broadsword.'
+- Fix: better way to prevent cannibalism as illithid while infected with lycanthropy